whyisusernamealwaystaken/snow-background/README.md

 | `snowBackground.cursorRadius` | Cursor repulsion radius (px) | `60` |
 | `snowBackground.cursorStrength` | Cursor repulsion strength | `1.0` |
 | `snowBackground.windowsUsername` | Windows username (WSL) | Auto-detect |

-## Important

-**Before uninstalling this extension, you must disable it first** by running "Snow Background: Disable" from the Command Palette.
-This removes the injected code from VS Code.
-If you uninstall without disabling, the snow effect may persist or cause issues.

-## Note

-After enabling, VS Code will show a "corrupted" warning.
-This is harmless — click the gear icon and select "Don't Show Again".

 ## License